 SF State is supporting the use of easy-to-use web-based Portfolium platform which can easily be adopted into a department or program.
 If your program wishes to work with Acdemic Technology in adopting ePortfoios, here's what to expect:

-Review our Getting Started Questions.
+- Review our Getting Started Questions (below).
 These questions will help you consider how your department wants to start an ePortfolio project.

-- Review the resources in the Faculty/Department section on this website.
+- Review the resources on preparing your program and assessment in the Faculty/Department section on this website.

 - Contact email@example.com to schedule a consultation and an implementation plan.